oscarotero/chipi-client/README.md

 This is a UI/UX prototype using [Electron Quick Start template](https://electronjs.org/docs/tutorial/quick-start).

 Requires Node >= 8.
-Tested only in MacOSX.
+Tested only in MacOSX and Google Chrome

 ## Usage